 Water Equity

-Water service plays an essential role in protecting public health and life.
+Water service plays an essential role in protecting public health.
 Yet, many U.S. households struggle to pay their utility bills.
 These dual realities created an urgent focus on water equity, which NAWC members are advancing through efforts that uphold our Five Principles of Water Equity.

 Everyone Should have Access to Water that is Safe, Reliable and Affordable